 To install a purchased theme, you will need to download the file from their site and upload it onto WordPress by going to Appearance> Themes.
 Click upload and don’t forget to ACTIVATE it.

 There will also be additional steps if you decide to get a Genesis child theme.
-Read the post below for if you’re interested in using a Genesis theme.
+Read this post for if you’re interested in using a Genesis theme.